 Weather and Pests

-There’s no question bugs and rodents are just as confused as we are.
-Winter in the Midwest is typically a time for bugs to slow down and retreat into safe nooks and crannies to survive the elements.
-But when your winter is so warm and you start seeing mosquitoes in your apartment in December (that really happened to me!!) you know things are out of whack.
-Without extreme cold, pests stayed more active this season.
-And they exist to pretty much eat and mate most of the time.
-So guess what that means for spring.
-If you ask me “Are bugs worse this year?”
-I’ll tell you my opinion by describing how I got bitten by a mosquito in the month of December.
+There’s no question that bugs and rodents are just as confused by the weather as we are.
+In the Midwest, winter is typically a time for bugs to slow down and find safe spots to ride out the cold.
+But when your winter is unusually warm and you spot mosquitoes in your apartment in December (yes, that really happened to me!), you know something’s off.
+Without the extreme cold, pests have stayed more active this season.
+And, let’s face it, they’re mainly focused on eating and mating.
+So, what does this mean for spring?
+If you ask me, “Are bugs worse this year?”
+I’ll answer by telling you about the mosquito bite I got in December.

 Rose Partners with Chicago’s Nature Museum to educate people of all ages on Weather to Climate